ecommerce

 The eCommerce industry is constantly changing with lots of new trends being applied, and the competition getting higher day by day.
-And the question on many users’ minds is what is the future of eCommerce and how it is going to change in 2025 and beyond?
+For a roadmap to navigate these changes, check out our eCommerce re-platforming guide.
+And the question on many users’ minds is what is the future of eCommerce and how it is going to change in 2026 and beyond?

 Well, in this article, I am going to answer this question only.
 So here we go.